Do you sometimes have problems focusing while working or studying?

 - Inaccuracy in processing information.

-- Inability to solve complicated issues due to lack of full attention.
+- Inability to solve complicated issues due to a lack of full attention.

 - Excessive stress and burnout detrimental to your physical and psychological health.